zama-ai/concrete/docs/execution-analysis/debug.md

 artifacts.export()
 ```

-If you go to the `/tmp/custom/export/path` directory, you'll see the following files:

-#### 1.initial.graph.txt
+After running the code, you will find the following files under `/tmp/custom/export/path` directory:

-This file contains the textual representation of the initial computation graph right after tracing.
+- **`1.initial.graph.txt`**: The textual representation of the initial computation graph right after tracing.

 ```
 %0 = x                             # EncryptedScalar<uint1>